 There’s also HDR and panorama integration, face recognition, optional cloud storage, and a mobile app.

 In fact, Lightroom Classic’s integration with ‘Lightroom’, (formerly known as ‘Lightroom CC’ – I told you the names were confusing!), is another top drawcard for this impressive photo editing software.

 By subscribing to one of the Creative Cloud Photography Plans, users benefit from a regular desktop-focused workflow with Lr Classic, as well as a cloud-based mobile workflow with Lightroom and its free mobile app.

-Being able to start an edit on your computer, then pick it up later on a tablet or mobile phone, (all the while having everything backed up to the cloud), is a revolutionary workflow, largely justifying the Adobe subscription, whether for professional or amateur photographers.
+Being able to start editing a photo in Lightroom on your computer, then continue on a tablet or mobile phone, (with everything backed up to the cloud), is a revolutionary workflow which justifies an Adobe subscription, whether for professional or amateur photographers.

 With recent updates to the Lightroom Mobile app, users can even import images directly to their tablet or phone, right from their camera’s memory card, to edit, organise and share them immediately.

 The Lightroom app also features a built-in camera, which benefits anyone who uses their phone to take photos.
 Every image is immediately backed up to the cloud, meaning you can cancel any additional iCloud/Google Drive subscriptions.

 Any edit you make on a mobile device will be waiting for you when you return to your computer, with everything kept in perfect sync – this is the future of image editing!